Jiluka: Career

-Early years (2013 – 2016)
+2013–2016: Early years

 Jiluka was originally formed in February 2013 by Ricko, Sena, Boogie and JaiL, debuting on May 6, 2013.
-However, JaiL announced in June that they would leave the band after a final show on December 21, 2013, causing a break in the group activities.
+However, JaiL announced in June that he would leave the band after a final show on December 21, 2013, causing a break in the group activities.
 The band restarted in 2015 with a new drummer, Zyean, releasing their debut single "Screamer" and then, on April 8, the EP Brave Agonistic Letters Under Segregation.
-On April 20, 2016, they released the single "Faizh" and performed their first solo concert on May 21 in Ikebukuro.
 The second single, "Lluvia", was released on November 11.
+On April 20, 2016, they released the third single "Faizh" and performed their first solo concert on May 21 in Ikebukuro.

-First full album and Mad Pit Tour (2017 – present)
+2017–2020: First studio album and Mad Pit Tours

 In 2017 they released their third EP, titled Xenomorphic, on June 28.
-The limited single "Hellraiser" was released for exclusive purchase at the May 20, 2018 concert at Tsutaya-O West.
+The limited single "Hellraiser" was released for exclusive purchase at the May 20, 2018, concert at Tsutaya-O West.
 Metamorphose, the band's first full-length album, was released on September 12, 2018, and reached number eight on the Oricon Indies Albums charts.
 On December 16, the group performed in Metal Square vol. 4 festival in Shibuya, with other bands like Dimlim, Nocturnal Bloodlust and Deviloof.

 In 2019, they sponsored the Mad Pit Tour 2019 and embarked on it with other bands such as Deviloof, Dexcore and Victim of Deception.
 On May 29, they released a cover album titled Polyhedron, containing covers of songs by Do As Infinity, Joe Yellow, Hatsune Miku, among others.
 Jiluka participated in a collaboration with the band breakin' holiday and on August 3, the two groups performed together and released an album titled B'H⇄JLK, in which Juri, lead singer of breakin' holiday, sings Jiluka's "Twisted Pain" and Ricko sings "Lilith" by breakin' holiday.
 The disc was limited to purchase on the day of the show.
 On November 13, the greatest hits album Xanadu was released along with a new version of the music video for "Screamer" from the debut EP Brave Agonistic Letters Under Segregation.
 The album also included a new song, "Elice in Slow Motion".

 In February 2020, they performed at Tsutaya-O West, celebrating the band's 5-year career.
 From June to July, they would sponsor the Mad Pit Tour 2020, however it was completely canceled due to the COVID-19 pandemic.
 On October 3 they embarked on another national tour, but this time with limited audience due to the pandemic, which ended on November 29 in Shibuya.
-The tour was in promotion of the new EP, Xtopia, released on October 14.
+This tour was promoting the new EP, Xtopia, released on October 14.
 From August 30 to September 12, 2020, they embarked on tour together with Leetspeak Monsters.
-Jiluka performed a free online show available worldwide from Twitch hosted by Chaotic Harmony store on February 21, 2021.